tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-management/triggered.md

 ### Adobe Experience Platform

 *  Schema / Datasets
-  1. Individual profile, experience event, and multi-entity schemas are configured in Experience Platform based on customer supplied data
+    1. Configure individual profile, experience event, and multi-entity schemas in Experience Platform based on customer-supplied data
-  1. Campaign schemas are created for the following: broadLog / trackingLog / non-deliverable addresses / profile preferences (optional)
+    1. Create Campaign schemas for the following: broadLog / trackingLog / non-deliverable addresses / profile preferences (optional)
-  1. Dataset labels are added for governance
+    1. Add data usage labels to the dataset for governance
-  1. Policies are created for enforcing governance on destination
+    1. Create policies to enforce governance on destinations

 *  Profile / Identity
-  1. Any customer-specific namespaces are created for datasets
+    1. Create any customer-specific namespaces
-  1. Identities are added to schemas
+    1. Add identities to schemas
-  1. Schema and datasets are enabled for profile
+    1. Enable schemas and datasets for profile
-  1. Merge rules are set up if differing views of real-time customer profile (optional)
+    1. Set up merge rules for differing views of Real-time Customer Profile (optional)
-  1. Segments are created for campaign usage
+    1. Create segments for campaign usage

 *  Sources / Destinations
-  1. Data is ingested into Experience Platform using streaming API’s & source connectors
+    1. Ingest data into Experience Platform using streaming APIs & source connectors
-  1. Azure blob storage destination is configured for use with Campaign
+    1. Configure Azure blob storage destination for use with Campaign

 *  Mobile app deployment
-  1. Implement Campaign SDK for ACC or Experience Platform SDK for ACS.
-If Experience Platform Launch is present, the recommendation is to use ACC/ACS extension with Experience Platform SDK.
+    1. Implement Campaign SDK for Campaign Classic or Experience Platform SDK for Campaign Standard.
+If Experience Platform Launch is present recommendation is to use Campaign Classic/Standard extension with Experience Platform SDK.

 ### Journey Orchestration

   1. Streaming data used to initiate a customer journey must be configured within Journey Orchestration first to get an orchestration ID.
 This orchestration ID is then supplied to the developer to use with ingestion
-  1. External data sources must be configured
+  1. Configure external data sources
-  1. Custom actions must be configured
+  1. Configure custom actions

 ### Campaign Standard

-  1. Messaging templates must be configured with appropriate personalization settings
+  1. Configure messaging templates with appropriate personalization settings
-  1. Export workflows must be configured to export transactional messaging logs.
+  1. Configure export workflows export transactional messaging logs.
 Recommendation is to run at most every 4 hrs

 ## Related Documentation